Christian views on slavery: New Testament

 Paul's Epistle to Philemon was an important text for both pro-slavery advocates and abolitionists.
 This short letter, reputedly written to be delivered by the hand of Onesimus, a fugitive slave, whom Paul is sending back to his master Philemon.
 Paul entreats Philemon to regard Onesimus as a beloved brother in Christ.
 Cardinal Dulles points out that, "while discreetly suggesting that he manumit Onesimus, [Paul] does not say that Philemon is morally obliged to free Onesimus and any other slaves he may have had."
 He does, however, encourage Philemon to welcome Onesimus "not as a slave, but as more than a slave, as a beloved brother".

-Paul's instructions to slaves in the Epistle of Paul to Titus, as is the case in Ephesians, appear among a list of instructions for people in a range of life situations.
-The usefulness to the 19th century pro-slavery apologists of what Paul says here is obvious: "Tell slaves to be submissive to their masters and to give satisfaction in every respect; they are not to talk back, not to pilfer, but to show complete and perfect fidelity, so that in everything they may be an ornament to the doctrine of God our Savior."
+The instructions to slaves in the Epistle to Titus, as is the case in Ephesians, appear among a list of instructions for people in a range of life situations.
+The usefulness to the 19th century pro-slavery apologists of the epistle's contents is obvious: "Tell slaves to be submissive to their masters and to give satisfaction in every respect; they are not to talk back, not to pilfer, but to show complete and perfect fidelity, so that in everything they may be an ornament to the doctrine of God our Savior."

 Paul advises that "each man must remain in that condition in which he was called."
 For slaves, however, he specifically adds this: "Were you called while a slave?
 Do not be concerned about it.
 But if you are able to gain your freedom, avail yourself of the opportunity."
 And then follows a wider principle: "For whoever was called in the Lord as a slave is a freed person belonging to the Lord, just as whoever was free when called is a slave of Christ."